tradex-app/TradeX-chart/src/docs/src/content/docs/reference/state.md

 ## Config

 The chart config object has a state property ``config.state``.
-It requires a valid [data state object](#state-object).
+It requires a valid [state config object](#state-config-object).

 ## Create and Use a State

-A [data state (object)](#state-object) must be first validated by the chart.
+A [data state (object)](#state-config-object) must be first validated by the chart.
 If valid, will register it for later use and return the id key assigned to it.
 This means the chart can hold multiple states in memory to be used as desired allowing for easy swapping.

 ```javascript
 const key = chart.state.create(state)